Last modified: Sun Oct 15 17:32:02 EDT 2017

 Bring vinegar, salt, alum, and spices to a boil, stirring to dissolve the salt.
 Remove the mixture from heat and then go do something else for a few hours.

-Lay the 5 liter jar on its side and stack the kirbys in the jar.
+Cut both ends off of the kirbys and stack them in the jar.
 Set the jar upright.
-Smash the garlic and throw it on top.
+Peel and smash the garlic and throw it on top.
 Pour the cooled vinegar and spice mixture into the jar.
 Top off with cold water, close the lid, shake to combine and refrigerate.
 Pickles will take 1 or 2 months to achieve proper flavor and texture.

 Important: Ignore any instructions that came with the noodles.
 This includes instructions regarding how much water to use, how long to cook, and rinsing the noodles after cooking.

 Add a few drops of hot oil (to control foaming) to the water and bring it to a boil.
 Stir in noodles and boil for 2 minutes.
 Ignore any instructions that came with the noodles.
 Top with hot oil, Tamari to taste and serve.